drbean/curriculum/correspondence/tone/slides.md

 Rewrite the 4 sentences on p93 to make them less negative, less unwelcome, without changing the meaning.

+Don't APOLOGIZE.
+Use good expressions to make a good impression.

 Look at the 4 approaches on 10-2, p86

 1. Choose the positive, avoid the negative